-Prerequisites: ITMD 121 and ITMD 125 both with a grade of "C" or higher and Prerequisite or Corequisite: ITMD 271 with a grade of "C" or higher
+Prerequisites: ITMD 121 and ITMD 125 both with a grade of "C" or higher and prerequisite or corequisite: ITMD 271 with a grade of "C" or higher

 This course provides comprehensive knowledge about draperies and window treatments and their construction.
 Upon successful completion of this course, the student should demonstrate the use of correct vocabulary relating to drapery and window treatments, explain the equipment used in the drapery industry, distinguish appropriate textiles and hardware for specific window treatments, measure for window treatments, and describe and select the proper suspension system for specific window treatments.
 The student will measure, select and present the proper style, fabric and suspension system for a specific window treatment.
 1 hr./wk.
-NOTE: The prerequisites of ITMD 121 and ITMD 125 both require a grade of "C" or higher and Prerequisites or Corequisites ITMD 271 or ITMD 275 both require a grade of "C" or higher.